Raphael Warnock: Political positions

-As a U.S. senator, Warnock has embraced a progressive agenda.
+In April 2021, Politico reported that Warnock, as a U.S. senator, had embraced "a progressive agenda".
 As of December 2022, Warnock had voted in line with President Joe Biden's stated position 96.5% of the time.

+According to GovTrack, for Warnock's Senate term from 2021 to 2023, he was ranked "most politically right" of all Senate Democrats in the 117th Congress, and was noted to have joined "bipartisan bills the 2nd most often" of all Senate Democrats in the 117th Congress.

 Abortion

 Warnock has described himself as a "pro-choice pastor".

-In December 2020, during Warnock's Senate campaign, a group of 25 Black ministers wrote him an open letter asking him to reconsider his abortion stance, calling it "contrary to Christian teachings" and saying abortion disproportionately affects African Americans.
-The Warnock campaign responded with a statement, writing that "Warnock believes a patient's room is too small a place for a woman, her doctor, and the US government and that these are deeply personal health care decisions – not political ones."
+In December 2020, during Warnock's Senate campaign, a group of 25 black ministers wrote him an open letter asking him to reconsider his abortion stance, calling it "contrary to Christian teachings" and saying that abortion disproportionately affects African Americans.
+The Warnock campaign responded with a statement, writing that "Warnock believes a patient's room is too small a place for a woman, her doctor, and the U.S. government and that these are deeply personal health care decisions – not political ones."

 Warnock called the June 2022 overturning of Roe v.
 Wade "misguided" and "devastating for women and families in Georgia and nationwide."

 Agriculture

-Warnock is the main sponsor of S.278 - Emergency Relief for Farmers of Color Act of 2021.
+Warnock was the main sponsor of S.278 - Emergency Relief for Farmers of Color Act of 2021.
 The bill would aid historically disaffected minority groups in the agriculture sector.

-Warnock worked with Senator Tommy Tuberville to reduce barriers to trade for peanut exports, to assist peanut farmers in Georgia.
+Warnock worked with Senator Tommy Tuberville to reduce barriers to trade for peanut exports in order to assist peanut farmers in Georgia.

 Capital punishment and criminal justice

 Warnock opposes the death penalty.
-He unsuccessfully attempted to stop death row inmate Troy Davis's execution.
+He unsuccessfully attempted to stop the execution of death-row inmate Troy Davis, who had been convicted of the 1989 murder of police officer Mark MacPhail in Savannah, Georgia.